Here’s How To Vacuum Your Pool Manually In 3 Easy Steps

 If you choose to use a sand filter as your vacuum filtration method, you'll just need to choose the proper setting.

-Usually this type of filter will have six settings: rinse, recirculate, backwash, waste, filter or closed.
+Usually this type of filter system will have six settings: rinse, recirculate, backwash, waste, filter or closed.

 The filter setting is the most common setting used to vacuum a pool.
 It will handle minimal debris with no visible algae.

-But if your pool is a little dirtier than normal, choose the waste setting.
+But if your pool water is a little dirtier than normal, choose the waste setting.

 Once you’ve vacuumed your pool, it’s important to follow your manufacturer’s instruction for cleaning and backwashing the filter to keep it running properly.

-It’s important to note that this type of filter is not suitable for cleaning pools with a lot of debris or algae.
+It’s important to note that this type of filter system is not suitable for cleaning pools with a lot of debris or algae, and that your water level is going to drop, so be sure to add water back in.

 Other methods of cleaning these pools are preferred and a more extensive algae cleaning may be necessary.